uw-it-aca/scout/README.md

     $ git clone https://github.com/uw-it-aca/scout.git

-Navigate to the repository and copy the sample environment varaibels into yoru own `.env` file:
+Navigate to the repository and copy the sample environment variables into your own `.env` file:

 ```
-cd scout-manager
+cd scout
 cp sample.env .env
 ```